 Why has the financial technology industry evolved so much?

 - The Internet revolution.
 Although the Internet first came in the 20th century, technology continues to evolve.
 With the digital world at the heart of their strategy, fintechs are taking advantage of this development.
-They offer more and more digitalized services.
+They offer more and more digitalized services with the help of professional web development providers.
+They read more about them and apply the new technologies they create and suggest.
 Young consumers who have been immersed in technology since childhood are the primary customers of these companies.

 - The 2008 financial crisis.
 Following the global economic crisis, a large number of customers lost all confidence in their financial institution to manage their money.
 Fintechs appeared on the financial market at the right time and took advantage of a weakness to attract new customers.